kylep/multi/samples/README.md

 These applications were built simply to learn how to build them and serve no other purpose.

-## Static Site
+## Static Site - Building a markdown based blog

-- *static-base*: Minimal static site that accepts markdown and ouputs HTML files.
+- *ssg-00-static-base*: Minimal static site that accepts one markdown file and outputs an HTML file.
+Includes project initialization, dev env setup, and base template.
+- *ssg-01-multi-page-site*: Go from rendering one file to having a navigable site that combines multiple markdown files all sharing some common but minimal template styles